 How We Can Help: Support Inclusive Schools

 When taking a balcony view of the medical landscape, it’s important to remember that schools serve as the primary training ground for students hoping to work as medical professionals.
-For students from underrepresented populations to succeed in fulfilling their goals, they need the support and championing of their colleges and universities.
-Supporting inclusive schools that go above and beyond to create diverse classes is one of the most important steps you can take.
-Some signs of an inclusive school include:
+To help students from underrepresented backgrounds achieve their goals in the healthcare field, it’s crucial that colleges and universities provide strong support and encouragement.
+Choosing inclusive schools that prioritize diverse classes is a vital step towards this goal.
+Learn to spot some indicators of an inclusive educational institution.

 20 Great Diversity Resources